valerypopoff/global-dotenv/README.md

 ## Config

-The default path to the global file is `/home/global.env`.
+The default path to the global file is `/home/global.env` for Linux and `%HOMEDRIVE%:\Users\global.env` for Windows.
 You can change it by passing an options object with a `path` key into parseSync and appendSync functions:

 ```javascript
 const global_dotenv = require('global-dotenv');